 The Monstrosity Haunted House

-Returning for its third year (but now in version 2.0), Monstrosity is a haunted house full of ghastly creatures lurking behind Gothic archways, down in the sewers and in creepy prisons.
-Like the name suggests, expect to see lots of monsters.
+Not back for this year, but in case you were interested, Monstrosity was a haunted house full of ghastly creatures lurking behind Gothic archways, down in the sewers and in creepy prisons.
+Like the name suggests, you could expect to see lots of monsters.
 If Walt Disney had been a psychopath, he’d have loved this place and been thoroughly impressed!

 Tips to Enhance Your Experience